Contact the GG Archives

 Note 1 From K N. Hurley, The New Merchant Marine, 1920, p.
 276.

-We are now able to resume our discussion of the tonnage requirements of different commodities.
-When the ship is about to be loaded with a certain commodity the most important figure which the ship-owner or ship-agent has to know is the stowage factor, that is, the figure which represents the number of cubic feet of cargo space in which a long ton, (2,240 pounds) may be stowed.
+We can now resume our discussion of the tonnage requirements of different commodities.
+When the ship is about to be loaded with a particular commodity, the most important figure that the ship owner or ship agent has to know is the stowage factor, that is, the figure that represents the number of cubic feet of cargo space in which a long ton, (2,240 pounds) may be stowed.

-It is customary in shipping practice to quote freight rates on the basis of "weight or measurement, ship's option," that is to say, if the cargo measures more than it weighs, the freight charge is calculated on the basis of cubic feet; if it weighs more than it measures—on the basis of pounds or weight tons.
+It is customary in shipping practice to quote freight rates based on "weight or measurement, ship's option," that is to say, if the cargo measures more than it weighs, the freight charge is calculated based on cubic feet; if it weighs more than it measures—based on pounds or weight tons.

-A commodity weighs more than it measures if it weighs more than 56 pounds per cubic foot, the figure 56 being arrived at, by dividing 2,240 (the number of pounds in the cargo weight ton) by 40 (the number of cubic feet in a cargo measurement ton).
+A commodity weighs more than it measures if it weighs more than 56 pounds per cubic foot, figure 56 being arrived at by dividing 2,240 (the number of pounds in the cargo weight ton) by 40 (the number of cubic feet in a cargo measurement ton).

 It was the assumption that the average weight per cubic foot of all commodities was 56 pounds, which led to the adoption of a cargo measurement ton of 40 cubic feet.

-1. Rough, low price commodities, such as coal, timber, ores, stones, slates, fertilizers and the like.
+1. Rough, low-price commodities, such as coal, timber, ores, stones, slates, fertilizers, etc.

-2. Bulky commodities of medium value, such as grain and other foodstuffs, textile materials, crude metals, oleaginous produce, petroleum, hides, skins, and leather, and the more bulky manufactured goods.
+2. Bulky commodities of medium value include grain and other foodstuffs, textile materials, crude metals, oleaginous produce, petroleum, hides, skins, leather, and bulky manufactured goods.

-3. Fine goods of all kinds which are of high value in relation to their bulk.
+3. Fine goods of all kinds are highly valued in relation to their bulk.

-In order to show the nature of the plan as well as the degree of its completeness we herewith reproduce part of the first page of the list.
+To show the nature of the plan and the degree of its completeness, we herewith reproduce part of the first page of the list.

 1 See B. 0.
-Hough, Ocean Traffic and Trade, pp. 110, 111.2 Of equal interest is a circular of the Bureau of Standards, Department of Commerce, entitled, Table of Unit Displacement of Commodities.
-This publication gives the weight per cubic foot, space per short ton, space per long ton and methods of packing of a large list of commodities.
+Hough, Ocean Traffic and Trade, pp. 110, 111.2 Of equal interest is a Bureau of Standards, Department of Commerce circular entitled, Table of Unit Displacement of Commodities.
+This publication gives the weight per cubic foot, space per short ton, space per long ton, and methods of packing an extensive list of commodities.

-Note.—Measurements are given, in conformity with shipping practice, in cubic feet and twelfths of a cubic foot.
+Note.—In conformity with shipping practice, measurements are given in cubic feet and twelfths of a cubic foot.
 Thus, "8-9" signifies eight and nine-twelfths cubic feet.

 Stowage represents the number of cubic feet of cargo space in which a long ton (2,240 pounds) may be shipped.
 Thus, 110 cubic feet is the cargo space required for a ton of abrasives packed in cases averaging 178 pounds gross and measuring 8-9 cubic feet.

-Stowage factors of some important commodities.—Furthermore, we have extracted from the bulletin, which covers sixty-nine pages, the data referring to the most important commodities:
+Stowage factors of some essential commodities.—Furthermore, we have extracted from the bulletin, which covers sixty-nine pages, the data referring to the essential commodities.

 • HURLEY, E. N. The New Merchant Marine.
 (1920).